Sahash-Rai/Webscraper-To-Sqlite/README.md

 # 📚 Book Scraping and Database Storage

 Welcome to the **Book Scraping and Database Storage** project!
 This project scrapes book data from [Books to Scrape](https://books.toscrape.com/), stores the information in a **SQLite** database, and provides a simple, clean interface to inspect the data.
-If you're looking to scrape books for a project or just want to learn how to use web scraping with Python, this is the perfect starting point.
+This project is a great starting point for learning web scraping with Python, and I have completed it as a beginner.
 ---

 ## 🚀 Project Overview

 This project scrapes details such as the title, price, and URL of books from the **Books to Scrape** website and stores them in an **SQLite** database.
-You can easily expand this project by adding more scraping features, including pagination or even exporting the data to CSV or JSON formats.

 ### Key Features:

 - **Web Scraping**: Scrape top books with basic details like title, price, and URL.
 - **SQLite Database**: Store and manage scraped data in a local SQLite database.
-- **Easy Export**: Data is easily accessible and can be exported as needed.

 ---